Design Diary: The Smathers Centennial

 Find Your Imagery: What Defines Your Design?

-Finding an element that is unique to your campaign will make designing a logo much easier, and bonus points if it is recognizable outside of your institution.
+Finding an element that is unique to your campaign will make designing a icon much easier, and bonus points if it is recognizable outside of your institution.
 The Smathers facade window has been a central icon during our centennial year.
 Taking this local element – the window, and adding in a universal element – the sun, made the design relevant to the Libraries but also the state of Florida.
-Knowing that these materials needed to be printed also shaped a lot of the logo decisions.
+Knowing that these materials needed to be printed also shaped a lot of the icon decisions.
 It needed to be visible at all sizes and easily readable in all print/digital materials.

 Original Design Boards and Inspiration

-Originally, we were leaning heavily toward using the citrus labels as our logo, but they were too detailed and not cost-affective to print.
+Originally, we were leaning heavily toward using the citrus labels as our icon, but they were too detailed and not cost-effective to print.
 Shifting gears, we took another look at our institution’s previous centennials and decided to simplify our design.
 Keeping the established UF brand in mind, we used UF fonts and brand colors to anchor the design.
 Communicating with your institution’s communication office is key to a successful design and rollout.

-Logo Variations
+Icon Variations

 Centennial Slogan – Illuminating Excellence

 Illuminating Excellence, Igniting Curiosity: Celebrating Libraries Past, Present, and Future was our centennial slogan.
-The Libraries already utilize “igniting curiosity” in our branding; playing off this language and the logo, we chose the language “illuminating excellence” to emphasize how the Libraries highlight the incredible work of our community.
+The Libraries already utilize “igniting curiosity” in our branding; playing off this language and the icon, we chose the language “illuminating excellence” to emphasize how the Libraries highlight the incredible work of our community.
 Having strong language that accompanies a bold and intentional design helps your campaign resonate with your audience and the employees that will use the brand throughout the year.

 Boilerplate Language Used on Most Centennial Marketing